 We like the several options of bold prints and the shirt's flattering pattern.
 Its tight fit, higher neckline, and seam placement that's not in your armpit make this a functional option in the waves.
-However, it's not the best rash guard we tested - that award goes to the O'Neil Basic Skins.
-The Micro Swell's wrists are a bit too loose for comfortable swimming, the fabric is stiffer than the O'Neill, and the seams on the fronts of your arms rub against the edge of a lifejacket while you paddle.
-But if you value fashion as much as function, this could be the right choice for you.
+However, it's not the best rash guard we tested in comfort or protection.
+The Micro Swell's wrists are a bit too loose for comfortable swimming, and the seams on the fronts of your arms rub against the edge of a lifejacket while you paddle.
+This sun shirt is a great fit for a day spent playing in the waves or splashing around the beach.
+It's both functional and stylish and easier than reapplying sunscreen every 90 minutes.
+If you value fashion as much as function, this could be the right choice for you.

 Patagonia Micro Swell - Women's Review

 Compare prices at 3 resellers Pros: Cute prints, good coverage, rash guard seam placement

 Cons: Loose wrists, seams on front of arm not great for paddling